omilhano/omilhano/README.md

 # ⛷️ Alexandre Francisco

-**`Digital Craftsman (Programmer, Analysis and TCG)`**
+**`Digital Craftsman (Programmer, Analyst and TCG collect and resell)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ### 🧰 Languages and Tools i'm familiar with